 General definition: Flaring, or burning of unwanted gas, is a method of disposal when it is not feasible to transport gas to market and operators cannot use the gas on site for other purposes.

 Some operators are researching practices/technologies that capture gas that would otherwise be flared.
-By considering technologies and practices within Combined Heat to Power (CHP) and/or Waste Heat to Power (WHP), companies are learning about ways to address emissions while improving efficiency of operations.
+By considering technologies and practices such as Waste Heat to Power (WHP), companies are learning about ways to address emissions while improving efficiency of operations.

 The EFD team conducted a field trial in 2015 in North Dakota to evaluate WHP technologies aimed to reduce flaring, generate power on-site, increase energy efficiency, and reduce environmental impacts from flaring.
-The findings from this effort can be read here.
+The findings from this effort are available upon request.

 External links and Web Resource(s) are provided for informational purposes only.